Voltstro-Studios/UnityWebBrowser/README.md

 ### Prerequisites

 ```
-Unity 2021.2.8f1
+Unity 2021.2.x
 .NET 6 SDK
-Powershell Core
+PowerShell (formally PowerShell Core)
+NodeJS & Yarn
+Git
 ```

 1. Clone the repo with `git clone --recursive https://github.com/Voltstro-Studios/UnityWebBrowser.git` (Clone with sub-modules!)

-2. Run `src/setup-all.ps1`.
-This script might take a little awhile as it will download some rather large binaries and setup everything for you!
-You will only need to run this once.
+2. Run the `src/setup-all.ps1` script with PowerShell.
+Depending on your system, and your download speeds, this script could take upto a minute or longer.
+You only need to run this once.

-3. Open `UnityWebBrowser.UnityProject` with Unity.
+3. You can now open up the `src/UnityWebBrowser.UnityProject` project with Unity.

 ## Operating System Support